 Faulty/Dangerous Heating Systems: Attempt to have annual inspections on your furnace and AC unit to ensure that it is up to safety standards and to help prolong the life of your furnace.
 If you are past that step, then if you are financially able, consider purchasing a new one.

 Excessive wiring issues: Clearly mark and label the breaker box.
 Have an experienced electrician come and inspect and check your outlets and junction boxes if you have experienced issues with “shorts” while owning your home.

-Structural Damage: If you have extensive structural damage, it is unlikely that a buyer will want to purchase your home.
+Structural Damage: If you have extensive structural damage after damage from storms, it is unlikely that a buyer will want to purchase your home.
 It is best to consider either hiring a structural engineer to help assess the damage, or specifically looking for home buyers who are prepared to buy your home in an “as is” or fixer upper state.

-Overall Poor Cosmetic Condition: Apply a fresh coat of paint, straighten those shutters, and upgrade any out-of-date appliances if possible.
+Overall Poor Cosmetic Condition: Apply a fresh coat of paint, straighten those shutters, use pressure washing on siding, and upgrade any out-of-date appliances if possible.
 This will help with the overall appearance of your home, and will attract buyers who aren’t searching for burdensome houses.